-Consent will be granted subject to various conditions with which the applicant must comply and against which applicants must report.
+Consent will be granted subject to various conditions with which the applicant must comply and report against.
 Often the conditions will reflect the nature of the benefits claimed to support the transaction in the consent application.
-Standard conditions include a requirement to dispose of the interest if consent conditions are not met.

 Class exemptions

 The requirements for consent do not apply to certain situations covered by class exemptions including: